 Utensils: bowl with cover; ovenproof shallow dish; stirring spoon; can opener; casserole with lid.

 - Place chicken with cinnamon stick, orange peel, garlic, bay leaves, oregano and seasoning in a bowl with the wine or vermouth.
 Cover and marinade for 4 hours or overnight in the fridge.

-- Heat oven to high 220°C. Place onions in ovenproof dish, drizzle half theolive oil on top, season with a little sea salt and freshly ground pepper and place in oven for 20 minutes.
+- Heat oven to high 180°C. Place onions in ovenproof dish, drizzle half the olive oil on top, season with a little sea salt and freshly ground pepper and place in oven for 20 minutes.

 - Remove chicken from marinade and dab dry with paper towels.
 Heat the remaining oil in the casserole over high heat, turn chicken thighs in flour and fry until browned on each side, remove and set aside.
 Deglaze casserole by straining in marinade liquid and reduce by half.

-- Add tomatoes, tomato paste and garlic to casserole with lemon juice, herbs and sugar.
+- Add tomatoes, tomato paste to casserole with lemon juice, sugar, garlic, herbs and chilli flakes.
 Lower heat to medium and simmer until thick and syrupy, about 10 minutes.